Skip to main content

 • Personal communications

-If a file involves legal, regulatory, medical, financial, business, compliance, or professional obligations, you should consult a qualified professional before uploading it to any online service.
+If a file involves legal, regulatory, medical, financial, business, compliance, or professional obligations, you should consult a qualified professional before relying on any converted output.
 FormatOS does not provide professional advice, and the service is not designed or certified for the processing of regulated or legally sensitive data.

 Section 09